Small claims - Getting results

 The payment hearing gives both the court and the creditor information about the debtor's financial situation.

-If the debtor's address is a post office box number, the creditor should find out at the payment hearing where the person can be found - in case a summons, for example, has to be served personally.
+If the judgement is from a small claims action, the debtor should have provided on their address for service form an address they can be personally served.
+If their mailing address is a post office box number, the creditor should enquire at the payment hearing where the person can be alternately served in person in case a summons, for example, has to be served personally.

 It is likely a good idea for a creditor to try and find out as much as possible about a debtor's employment and bank accounts in case this information becomes necessary.